 To do so, consider methods of improving your brand and customer engagement simultaneously.

 Naturally, personalized content can extend to engaging with customers when selling to them.
-Creating relevant product recommendations also engages with your audience as it helps them find other products that they’re likely to want.
+Creating relevant product recommendations also engages with your audience as it helps them find other products they’re likely to want.

 One prime example of rewarding your customers is by offering a loyalty points system.
-This involves assigning points to specific interactions, such as creating an account with your website or making purchases, and then providing incentives for using those points.
-This can include discounts on purchases or free gifts.
+This involves assigning points to specific interactions, such as creating an account with your website or making purchases, and providing incentives for using those points.
+This can include discounts on purchases or gifts.

-Another great way to improve customer loyalty and conduct some great customer engagement is with unforgettable experiences.
+Another great way to improve customer loyalty and conduct some excellent customer engagement is with unforgettable experiences.
 Whether it’s the brand packaging or something you send to your customers, unboxing experiences reinforce your brand and make it memorable.